phelpsm1/skeleton/README.md

 ##### deploy:notify:log

-This task adds an entry into the deploy.log file on each server that app is deployed to
+This task adds an entry into the deploy.log file on each server the app is deployed to.

 __Usage:__  gulp deploy:notify:log

 __Notes:__

-See [Web Server File Structure](#web-server) for location of the deploy.log file See [Deploy Log Format](#deploy-log-format) for deploy.log file format
+See [Web Server File Structure](#file-structure) for location of the deploy.log file See [Deploy Log Format](#deploy-log-format) for deploy.log file format

 ##### deploy:notify:email

-This task sends an email to all [contributors](#contributors) in the role(s) defined in the environment's [appSetting](#appsettings) value appSettings.\<env\>.notify
+This task sends an email to all [contributors](#contributors) in the role(s) defined in [appSetting.environment.notify](#appsettings.environment.notify).

 __Usage:__  gulp deploy:notify:email

 ##### deploy:notify:nr

-This tasks does an HTTP POST to the New Relic endpoint that records deployments if New Relic is defined in the environment's [appSetting](#appsettings) value appSettings.\<env\>.newrelic
+This tasks does an HTTP POST to the New Relic endpoint that records deployments, if settings are defined in [appSetting.environment.newrelic](#appsettings.environment.newrelic).

 __Usage:__  gulp deploy:notify:nr

 ##### deploy:status

-This tasks lists the latest deployed version of the application
+This tasks lists the latest deployed version of the application.

 __Usage:__  gulp deploy:status \[-e env\]